icon-project/documentation/score/writing-score.md

    - If an exception occurs during execution, the exception will be escalated to the user.

 * `icx.send(addr_to: Address, amount: int) -> bool`
-   - Sends designated amount of ICX coins to `addr_to`.
+   - Sends the designated amount of ICX coins to `addr_to`.
-   - Basic behavior is same as `icx.transfer`, but the raised exception will be caught inside the method.
+   - Basic behavior is the same as `icx.transfer`, but the raised exception will be caught inside the method.
    - Returns `True` when the coin transfer succeeded, `False` when it failed.